luisfelipesdn12/buzzvel-vacation-plan/README.md

 ## 🧱 Structure

-- `src/app` - All the routes using App Router syntax from up to date Next.js
+- `src/app` - All the routes using App Router syntax from up-to-date Next.js
 - `src/components` - The components used in a greater scope
 - `src/components/ui` - Shadcn components installed individually
-- `src/database` - Stores `seed.sql` to startup the SQL database
+- `src/database` - Stores `seed.sql` to start up the SQL database
 - `src/icons` - SVG components of illustrations
 - `src/lib` - Utils and types